103 Energy Management with IoT

 • Energy management promotes the efficient use of renewable energy sources.

-• By optimizing energy use, businesses can enhance operational efficiency.
+• businesses can enhance operational efficiency by optimizing energy use.

 • Proper energy management includes maintaining equipment at optimal levels.